 Photo: 1990s VHS cover art.

 April 16, 1943: Girl Crazy filming continued, specifically the “Embraceable You” number.
 Time called: 10 a.m.; arrived on set at 11 a.m.; dismissed at 11:45 a.m.
-The time was spend on a camera rehearsal for the number.
+The time was spent on a camera rehearsal for the number.

 The filming of this enchanting number would continue over the next several days (Judy was out sick the 17th).
 Later that evening, at 4 p.m., Judy was at a recording session (outside of MGM) for “Song Sheet.”
 Nothing is known about this recording aside from the fact that it was most likely a recording for distribution to the military overseas, similar to the “Command Performance” records which were recorded radio shows.
-There is an agreement on MGM letterhead that Judy signed, stating that MGM was not responsible for paying Judy for the recording of this performance.
+There is an agreement on the MGM letterhead that Judy signed, stating that MGM was not responsible for paying Judy for the recording of this performance.